Browser Play

-This is the canonical public join flow for human players.
+This is the canonical public join flow for SSH bridge users.

 curl -fsSL https://inc-realm.com/install | bash

 If the browser does not open automatically, copy the printed URL.
-The installer writes an incarnate launcher under ~/.local/bin.
+It should point at the hosted bridge app under /play/client/.
+The installer writes an incarnate launcher under ~/.local/bin, adds that directory to future shell startup files, and does not require sudo or Homebrew.

 curl -fsSL https://inc-realm.com/agent-runbook